-Caution: Avoid getting in eyes or breathing dust

-Use barrier cream, gloves and long sleeve shirts if dust or fiber is irritating.
+Caution: Avoid getting in eyes or breathing dust Use barrier cream, gloves and long sleeve shirts if dust or fiber is irritating.
 Prolonged contact may cause lung, eye or skin irritation.

-Directions for use sealing fitting to prevent leakage of liguid cement.
+Directions for use

+Explosion Proof Sealing Cement: Tamp packing fiber between and around conductors where they enter the sealing fitting to prevent leakage of liquid cement.
 Make sure conductors are not in contact with each other or with the wall of fitting.
 Leave space in the fitting for a sealing length equivalent to the thread size of the conduit seal but not less than 5/8"